 - Members with behavioral health conditions who are feeling stigmatized and, thus, avoiding seeking services in an effort to hide their conditions from others.
 Remote support will allow these members to receive services from the comfort of their own surroundings, reducing the stigma and increasing the chances they will seek services and stay engaged.
-Remote support alternatives will make ongoing care and follow-ups more convenient and easier to schedule for the member, likely increasing the number of appointments made, as well as the number of appointments kept. - Members in the midst of a crisis situation or addiction relapse will be able to more easily reach out to 1915(i) service providers, reducing risks associated with their conditions and the likelihood of needing a higher level of care.
+Remote support alternatives will make ongoing care and follow-ups more convenient and easier to schedule for the member, likely increasing the number of appointments made, as well as the number of appointments kept. - Members in the midst of a crisis situation or addiction relapse will be able to more easily reach out to 1915(i) service providers, reducing risks associated with their conditions and the likelihood of needing a higher level of care. - Medically needy (specify limits):

-x Medically needy (specify limits): Same limits as those for categorically needy.
-Prov rider Qualifications (For each type of provider.
+Provider Qualifications (For each type of provider.
 Copy rows as needed):